All Episodes

 He doesn't have slave roots to the civil rights struggle in this country, and he doesn't have slave blood.

-We had the LA Times, the magic Negro call, hey, you know, I mean, this guy is just a way for whites to assuage their guilt, white liberals to vote for him.
+We had the L.A.
+Times, the Magic Negro, come, hey, you know, I mean, this guy is just a way for whites to assuage their guilt, white liberals to vote for him.

-Doesn't mean the race business is out of business, because he didn't have any slave blood.
+Doesn't mean the race business is out of business because he doesn't have any slave blood.

-So will you not be able to say that a black American, an African American has actually been elected?
+So we would not be able to say that a black American, an African American, has actually been elected.

 But that doesn't mean anything because she's just going to be first lady.